chdezmar/CV/README.md

 * Developing new features for a marketplace running on Ruby on Rails
 * In charge of migrating to bootstrap, working closely with a designer.
 Also developing backend features for the new designs
 * Fixing bugs and refactoring old code, TDD, code reviews
-* Working in teams with in-house and remote developers
+* Working in a team with in-house and remote developers
 * Tech used: Ruby on Rails, Javascript, React, jQuery, MySQL, Sphinx, GIT...